ullibniss/INNO-DevOps-and-Security/D&S_Lab1_Fedorov_Alexey.md

 ## 1. Install Nginx in the host machine or add a third container in the docker-compose that will act as loadbalancer, and configure it in front of two containers in a manner that it should distribute the load in a Weighted Round Robin approach.

-I decided to make third container.
-It will be standart nginx image.
-Let's see modified docker-compose.yml
+I decided to make a third container.
+It will be a standard Nginx image.
+Let's see the modified `docker-compose.yml`.

 ![image](https://github.com/user-attachments/assets/71f55ace-8939-4b0c-8c36-fa8e2ddb981a)

 Crucial changes:
-1) Third contrainer nginx with volume to nginx.conf
+1) A third container for Nginx with a volume for `nginx.conf`.
-2) No port forwarding on pink & purple containers.
+2) No port forwarding on the pink and purple containers.
-3) Network `nginxnet`
+3) A network named `nginxnet`.

-Pink & purple don't need port forwarding, because we will connect to them through the balancer.
-Balancer can connect to them because they are in same network, moreover there is service discovery in docker compose (in file name space).
+The pink and purple containers don't need port forwarding because we will connect to them through the balancer.
+The balancer can connect to them because they are in the same network; moreover, there is service discovery in Docker Compose (in the file namespace).

 I also prepared nginx configuration:

 ![image](https://github.com/user-attachments/assets/f19d25e1-f370-4331-b0a7-874c11cdf435)

-Server will accept requests on port 80 and forward to upstream.
-Upstream contains 2 adresses - ping and purple.
+The server will accept requests on port 80 and forward them to the upstream.
+The upstream contains two addresses: pink and purple.

 Let's execute: